PBRT/ai-comparator/README.md

 * **View testing**:Check if all the views can be rendered and are not broken.
 * **Reducers testing**: Ensure non-regression on refactor and data-structures.
-* **Component testing**: Only for major components such as list view to check it renders properly.

 ### Libraries